ibm-messaging/mqperf/openshift/configuration.md

 The initial set of tests will be conducted with both the MQ client and MQ QM located in the same cluster and using a private network, and thus TLS communication is not required.
 Further tests will be completed with the MQ client outside of the cluster, with and without TLS enabled.

-These steps should not be required when the capability to configure these parameters is enabled in the MQ deployment mechanism.

 ### MQ client deployment
 Details of building and deploying the CPH client on OCP are provided in the cphtestp repository [instructions](https://github.com/ibm-messaging/cphtestp/blob/master/openshift/openshift.md).
 The majority of our testing is performed with the CPH client, but we also have instructions on setting up a JMS client for use with OCP in the jmstestp repository [instructions](https://github.com/ibm-messaging/jmstestp/blob/master/openshift.md).